 Bottom line

-The point is to help your kids think outside the box when they need money and learn to develop creative funding strategies for the things the need or want in their lives.
+The point is to help your kids think outside the box when they need money and learn to develop creative funding strategies for the things they need or want in their lives.

 Great feedback via LinkedIn from Tracy Bean – a blogger on Vocal Moms: “Again I enjoyed your suggestions.
 I need to find out as well this whole “crowdsourcing” concept, although I am sure my son would do much better exploring it himself and relaying the information onto me.
 Great advice, you make it easy for parents to follow and gain the ability to share with their children.”